The Energetics Of Alcohol

 There was the usual question, “I know, alcohol is bad, right?”

-I reserve the term “bad” only for artificial foods and drinks — you know, chemical concoctions that we can’t recognize as being a whole food.
+I reserve the term “bad” for artificial foods and drinks — you know, chemical concoctions that we can’t recognize as being a whole food.
 Can you easily follow the food or drink back to its most whole form?
 Or has it been refined, processed, bleached, shipped all over the country and had numerous ‘things’ added to it?

 Like so many other real foods and drinks, alcohol isn’t bad.
 What we have to look at is our relationship to alcohol — how much, how often, and why you ingest a particular food or drink.
 We are looking to see whether you have a healthy relationship with the food or if you currently have a harmful habit in place.